cloudfoundry/docs-deploying-cf/vcloud/bosh-example-manifest.md

 title: BOSH Example Manifest
 ---

-This is an example manifest for deploying BOSH via Micro BOSH.
-The next step would be to deploy Cloud Foundry.
+This is an example manifest for deploying BOSH via MicroBOSH.

     ---
     name: bosh_wdc_vdc-2